How to Develop your Critical Thinking Skills

 Blood Gas Interpretation

-Blood Gas Interpretation is the responsibility of the physician, RT as well as the nurse.
-Interpreting Blood Gas is also convoluted.
+Blood Gas Interpretation is the responsibility of the physician, the RT as well as the nurse.
+Interpreting Blood Gas is convoluted.
 Did you try and then give up?
 Determination is another facet of the critical thinking nurse.
 I too, gave up many times.
 Then I became determined to understand Blood Gas Interpretation.
 I began with a simple equation.
 Each component has an acid side and an alkaline side.
 Arrows going either up or down didn’t work for me.
 The ROME method didn’t work for me neither did the Tic-tac-toe method.
 I found a way that allows me to understand acidotic and alkalotic situations.
 Determination made me work harder to understand and that is another facet of a critical thinking nurse.

 Mechanical Ventilation Management

 Mechanical Ventilation Management is the responsibility of the Respiratory Therapist.
 The nurse is not allowed to change the ventilator settings.
 Don’t you want to know why the RT has turned up the pressure setting?
 Or, why the RT has changed the respiratory rate?
 Why the RT changed the Tidal volume?
 With these changes in settings, don’t you want to know what to expect for the patient?
 Inquiring minds want to know.
 Inquiring minds have curiosity and then determination to learn.

 In conclusion, to become a critical thinking nurse starts with basic knowledge and then curiosity to understand and finally determination to understand.
 When you become a critical thinking nurse, you will become empowered.